sonic-net/SONiC/doc/BGP/BGP-supress-fib-pending.md

     deactivate RouteBulker
   end

-  Note left of RouteOrch: On any error/pre-condition failed<br>RouteOrch is retrying to remove <br>the route on next iteration<br>In this case no response is written<br>
+  Note left of RouteOrch: On any pre-condition failed<br>RouteOrch is retrying to remove <br>the route on next iteration<br>In this case no response is written<br>

   RouteOrch ->> RouteBulker: RouteBulker.flush()
   activate RouteBulker